Jinger Duggar Pregnant? Sisters Pressure Her To Take A Pregnancy Test

 Jinger Duggar’s pregnancy is a pressing subject of speculation these days.
-The 19 Kids and Counting star is closely monitored by fans on social media ever since she got married six months ago.
+The former 19 Kids and Counting star is closely monitored by fans on social media ever since she got married six months ago.
 But it looks like the fans aren’t the only ones who are excited for another Duggar baby.
 Jinger’s sisters are also on a baby bump alert, as seen on a newly released sneak peak of Counting On Season 3.

 In the video acquired by People, Jinger is seen video-chatting with sisters Jill Duggar-Dillard, Jessa Duggar-Seewald, Joy-Anna and Janna Duggar.
-The four Duggar sisters share a giddy moment grilling the newlywed Jinger as to whether or not she’s pregnant already.
+The four Duggar sisters share a giddy moment grilling the newlywed Jinger as to whether she’s pregnant already.

 “So, are you pregnant?”
 Jill asks Jinger.

-When Jinger could only answer with a bewildered “Huh?”, they coax her even more.
+When Jinger could only answer with a bewildered “Huh?” they coax her even more.

 “Have you taken the test yet?”
 Jill continues to ask, but Jinger only shrugs them off with a laugh.